 Suicide is one of the leading causes of death for 15-to-24-year-olds.
 Studies have shown there were warning signs in a majority of suicide attempts.
-That's why it's important for parents to know the warning signs and get help for their teen when they see them.
+That's why it's important for parents and caregivers to know the warning signs and get help for your teen when you see them.

 Adolescence is a difficult time as children start learning how to be adults, but are still children.
 They can have many feelings including stress, self-doubt, pressure to succeed and other fears.
 For some teens, these feelings can lead to depression and even suicidal thoughts.